Why Retirement Planning in Your 30s Matters

 Best Retirement Accounts for Americans in Their 30s

-- Roth IRA: Tax-free growth and withdrawals
+- Roth IRA: Tax-free growth and withdrawals ($7,000 limit 2025, ideal for young investors who expect higher tax bracket in retirement)

-- Traditional IRA: Tax-deductible contributions
+- Traditional IRA: Tax-deductible contributions ($7,000 limit, best if you need tax deduction now)

-- Health Savings Account (HSA): Triple tax benefits
+- Health Savings Account (HSA): Triple tax benefits ($4,150 limit for individuals, functions as stealth retirement account)

-- Brokerage account: Flexibility for extra investing
+- Taxable brokerage account: Flexibility for extra investing beyond tax-advantaged accounts (no contribution limits or withdrawal penalties)

 How to Choose Investments for Retirement